zaiisao/Documentation/en/Audio Broadcast/start_live_audio_electron.md

 You have now integrated the Agora SDK for Electron into your project.

-## Implement the basic call
+## Implement the basic broadcast

-Refer to the [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) demo project to implement various real-time communication functions in your project.
+Refer to the [Agora Electron Quickstart ](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) sample project to implement various real-time live broadcast functions in your project.

 ## Open-source SDK

 The [Agora SDK for Electron](https://www.npmjs.com/package/agora-electron-sdk) is open-source on GitHub.
 You can download it and refer to the source code.
 Agora welcomes contributions from developers to improve the usability of the Electron SDK.